 3. Application of Act

-(1) Subject to subsection (2), this Act applies only within 25 miles 3 from the General Post Office at Perth.
+(1) Subject to subsection (2), this Act applies only within —

+(a) the South West Division under the Land Administration Act 1997; and

+(b) the area that is within 8 km of the Post Office at Kalgoorlie.

 (2) The Governor may from time to time, on the recommendation of the Minister and the Board, by proclamation declare that this Act shall apply, as from the date specified in the proclamation, to such other area or areas of the State as is or are so specified 4.